quintel/etengine/README.markdown

 ### Scenario

+When the user starts a new scenario, the user has to choose the `end_year` and the `area` for which this scenario applies.
+This can/should *not* be altered later.

 ### Present and future

-The ETEngine uses two graphs that store all the data: one for the present year and one for the future year.
-In this sense, the ETengine is a 'two state' model.
-An exception to this is [Merit](http://github.com/quintel/merit) which contains time series at 1 hour resolution for one year.
+The ETEngine uses *two* graphs that store all the data: one for the present year and one for the future year.
+In this sense, the ETengine is a 'two state' model: everything is calculated twice: once for the start year, and once for the end year.
+It is important to note that ETengine therefor does *not* calculate intermediate years.
+An exception to this is [Merit](http://github.com/quintel/merit), a module for ETengine (that can also be used independently which contains time series at a one hour resolution for one year.

 ### Inputs